-You are invited to attend our Annual Meeting of Stockholders, which will be held at 10:00 a.m., local time, on the 19th day of May, 2010, at the Suncoast Hotel & Casino, 9090 Alta Drive, Las Vegas, NV 89145, for the following purposes:
+You are invited to attend our Annual Meeting of Stockholders, which will be held at 10:00 a.m., local time, on the 2nd day of May, 2012, at the Suncoast Hotel and Casino, 9090 Alta Drive, Las Vegas, Nevada 89145, for the following purposes:

-(1) to elect six members to our board of directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified;

-(2) to ratify the appointment of Piercy Bowler Taylor & Kern, Certified Public Accountants ("Piercy Bowler Taylor & Kern"), as our independent auditors for 2010;

-(3) to transact such other business as may properly come before the annual meeting, including any adjournments or postponements thereof.
+- (1) election of six members to our board of directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified; - (2) ratification of the appointment of Piercy Bowler Taylor & Kern, Certified Public Accountants ("Piercy Bowler Taylor & Kern"), as our independent registered public accounting firm for 2012; - (3) transaction of such other business as may properly come before the annual meeting, including any adjournments or postponements thereof.

-Our board of directors has fixed the close of business on April 1, 2010 as the record date for determining those stockholders entitled to notice of, and to vote at, the annual meeting and any adjournments or postponements thereof.
+Our board of directors has fixed the close of business on March 20, 2012 as the record date for determining those stockholders entitled to notice of, and to vote at, the annual meeting and any adjournments or postponements thereof.